Scholarship funding available!

 Experience the building of a newborn society after conflict and learn the stories of its people.
 As part of this 5 week program, students will take two RIT courses (for a total of 6 credits) and participate in a week-long pre-study trip to Albania, Montenegro, Croatia, Bosnia-Herzegovnia and Serbia.

-The RIT Kosovo Summer Program in Peace Building, Post-Conflict Resolution and Development teaches students the history, politics and economics of conflict situations in an environment that serves as a living example of the subject.
-The program will focus on the background of the Kosovo conflict of the late 20th century, the dynamic nature of security in the period following the fighting, and continuing challenges to conflict transformation and development.
-Courses in areas such as war and peace in the Balkans, the role of the international community in conflict resolution, economic development in post-conflict areas, and journalism in times of crisis will be taught by former diplomats, journalists, and academic specialists who have hands-on experience in the crises of the Balkans and elsewhere.
+Explore the history, politics and economics of conflict situations in an environment that serves as a living example of the subject.
+You'll learn about the background of the Kosovo conflict of the late 20th century, the dynamic nature of security in the period following the fighting, and continuing challenges to conflict transformation and development.
+Courses in areas such as war and peace in the Balkans, the role of the international community in conflict resolution and economic development in post-conflict areas will be taught by renowned experts who have hands-on experience in the crises of the Balkans and elsewhere.
 Classes include students from around the world sharing one thing in common: an interest in learning about the timeless issues of war and peace in a newly born country that has not fully recovered from violent conflict.
 The classroom experience will be further enhanced by day trips across the region, highlighting the rich cultural diversity of the Balkans.

 POLS 330 - Human Rights in a Global Perspective

 POLS 445 - Terrorism & Political Violence